vanbroup/documents/output/CS.md

 ### 6.1.3 Public key delivery to certificate issuer

 ### 6.1.4 CA public key delivery to relying parties

 ### 6.1.5 Key sizes

-For RSA key pairs the CA SHALL:

-* Ensure that the modulus size, when encoded, is at least 2048 bits, and;
-* Ensure that the modulus size, in bits, is evenly divisible by 8.

-For ECDSA key pairs, the CA SHALL:

-* Ensure that the key represents a valid point on the NIST P-256, NIST P-384 or NIST P-521 elliptic curve.

-No other algorithms or key sizes are permitted.

-### 6.1.5 Key sizes